 At the same time, even before the pandemic began, timber companies had started selling off hundreds of thousands of acres of working forest.
 Some of that land went to other timber companies, but other acreage wound up in the hands of housing developers.

 Never before has so much land changed hands so quickly or the risks to unbroken wilderness been so great.
-That is why Trust for Public Land has pledged to protect 800,000 acres in Montana.
-We’ve already secured public access to 600,000 acres; now, we’ve set an ambitious goal to conserve an additional 200,000 acres over the next three years.
+That is why Trust for Public Land has pledged to protect 1 million acres in Montana.

 A Galvanizing Moment